dustinhayes/JS-Unplugged/README.md

 ```

 #### Array Indexing and the Length Property
 One thing you may have noticed is the first key in the array is 0.
-Array indexing beings at 0, not 1.
+Array indexing begins at 0, not 1.
 Another thing worth noting is the length property that magically appears as a key on the array.
-The setting and updating of value is always taken care of for you.
+The setting and updating of the length value is always taken care of for you.
 This feature is what sets arrays apart from other objects.
-It's existence is what makes looping through arrays successively possible.
+It's existence is what makes it possible to loop through arrays successively.

 #### Deleting elements from an array
-As with hash object, we can delete elements from an array using the `delete` operator.
+As with hash objects, we can delete elements from an array using the `delete` operator.

 ```javascript
 var a = [ 1, 2, 3, 4 ];